How do I determine if my helmet needs replacing?

 - Incorporated, Brim or Visor (+ increases vision in bright conditions, protective from sun rays, & can increase air pocket if in aerated entrapment situation. – some concern over increased violence to head motion if in big hydrolic, I personally have not found this to be the case with the helmets I have had.)

 Are Whitewater Helmets Good for Multiple Impacts?

-Whitewater helmets are designed differently then rock climbing helmets & bike helmets .
-Impact is different in each of these sports and requirements are different.
-A bike helmet is designed to take a Big impact but the helmet cracks and is useless immediately after the hit.
+Whitewater helmets are designed differently then rock climbing helmets & bike helmets.
+Impact is different in each of these sports and the requirements are different.
+A bike helmet is designed to take a single big impact, the helmet cracks and is useless immediately after the hit.
 Rock climbing helmets are designed to take impact from rocks or debri falling from above your head, they offer little impact protection on the sides of the head.

 When Should I Replace My Helmet??

 Each of us is different in the type of paddling we do, skill set we have and we all have a different level of klutzyness.
 My experience is that I need to replace my helmet every couple years, due to my high klutzyness factor, the amount of sun damage my helmet gets and yes the impacts my helmet has taken.
 You may have a different frequency of replacement… But here are the factors to consider:

 - IMPACTS Taken… particularly the ones where you hit hard enough to rattle you, and especially the ones that had side effects.. headaches, fussyness, dizzyness, & if you saw stars.
 Every impact you take compresses the layers of foam within the helmet.
 This may not be obvious to the naked eye, but the integredy of the tiny pockets of air within the foam is crucial to keeping you safe.